 There was a similar plan for the United States to economically merge with Canada and Mexico and then to build on it merging our political systems to create a North American Union superstate.
 That’s why Obama’s Department of Homescam Security has the borders wide open and why he won’t deport illegal aliens.

-In order to build the global system of governance which includes regional governing areas like the European Union and the North American Union governing systems between the East and West had to be harmonized.
+In order to build the global system of governance with regional governing areas like the European Union and the North American Union, national governing systems between the East and West had to be harmonized.
 To do that, they used what were alleged to be trade agreements but weren’t really trade agreements.
 They were agreements that bought participation from third world countries by giving them preferential trade deals to sell into the United States while requiring them to change their domestic laws and ours – to harmonize the legal systems.

 By giving these preferential deals to third world countries, they were lowering the price of goods in the United States at the expense of lowering our standard of living by exporting our jobs and manufacturing capacity.
 It doesn’t matter how cheap the goods are if you don’t have the money to buy them.

 In doing the research on that, I found a reference to an entry into the Congressional Record.
 Javits attended a Bilderberg meeting in 1964 and he did put it into the Congressional Record.

 April 11, 1964

 The list is a Who’s Who of world power brokers at the time.
 Some of the most notable of names from the United States include:

 Joseph E. Johnson, president of the Carnegie Endowment for International Peace, Honorary Secretary General for the United States. *** Secretary General of the Bilderberg Meetings

 Christian A. Herter, former Secretary of State, Special Representative for Trade Negotiations for the United States,

 William Fulbright, U.S. Senator